Gibson Les Paul: Post-Norlin

 In January 1986, Gibson again changed ownership and began manufacturing a range of varied Les Paul models.
 The 1980s also saw the end to several design characteristics, including the volute and maple neck.
 However, because of consumer demand, the Gibson Les Paul guitar is available today in a wide array of choices, ranging from guitars equipped with modern digital electronics to classic re-issue models built to match the look and specifications of the guitar's earliest production runs from 1952 to 1960.

 In 1986, responding to the high demand for vintage models, Gibson formed a Custom Shop division.
 Originally, the Custom Shop began producing accurate reproductions of early Les Pauls, as well as one-offs.
 Today, the Custom Shop produces numerous limited-run "historic-spec" models, as well as signature artist models.
 The first Custom Shop artist guitar was the 1996 Joe Perry Les Paul, and today, several artist models are offered.
-"Reliced" or "aged" models are made in the Custom Shop to replicate well used vintage guitars.
+"Relic'd" or "aged" models, branded by Gibson as "Vintage Original Spec" (VOS), are made in the Custom Shop to replicate well-used vintage guitars.

 As of 2017, Gibson offers several variations of the Les Paul guitar with differences in price, features, electronics and finishes.
 For example, the modern 'Standard' offers split-coil pickups for a wider range of sounds.
 The 'Traditional' model offers the more basic features of guitars available during the 1950s to 1980s, and the 'Classic' model offers yet other features.
 'Special' and 'Studio' models have a more basic level of finish and are lower-priced.
 These models are marketed as 'Gibson USA' guitars, capitalizing on their American heritage.